akhmarov/f5_otp/docs/POLICY.md

 # Policy Description

 This is a description of each element in Visual Policy Editor (VPE) which need to be created and configured in order to establish One-Time Password (OTP) configuration portal APM policy.
+To fill all VPE fields properly you have to obtain all external objects that are mentioned in [Installation Guide](./INSTALL.md).

 ---

 ## Contents

 1. Policy
 2. Macro
    * AD Modify